justb4/fastapi-users-starter/README.md

 # https://python-poetry.org/
 pip install poetry

-# Suppose we work from this dir
+# Suppose we work from this dir, or better create new repo from Template in GitHub
 git clone https://github.com/justb4/fastapi-users-starter.git fastapi-users-starter cd ~/fastapi-users-starter